HMS Irresistible (1898): Loss

 By mid-March, it had become clear that the plan to sweep the minefields had failed.
-In response, de Robeck, who had succeeded Carden as the commander of the Dardanelles campaign, proposed to launch a major daylight attack on the fortresses, suppress them as best as possible at longer range, and to clear the minefields at the same time.
+In response, de Robeck, who had succeeded Carden as the commander of the Dardanelles campaign, proposed to launch a major daylight attack on the fortresses, suppress them as well as possible at longer range, and to clear the minefields at the same time.
 This would then allow the battleships to demolish the forts at close range.
 Ottoman opposition was expected to be very heavy, as they had been reinforcing their defences throughout the campaign; by this time, they had massed forty-two guns 8 in or larger, along with numerous mobile field guns.
 The attack was launched on 18 March, and Irresistible was again part of 2nd Division, which formed the second wave of the attack.
 Irresistible joined the fray at 14:39, shortly after the French battleship Bouvet was mined and sunk in the straits; she and several other battleships attempted to suppress Ottoman guns that were firing on boats that were picking up survivors from Bouvet.
 Irresistible engaged the "Namazieh" Battery, which at that time was not actively firing.
 She quickly came under heavy fire from the "Hamidieh I" battery, which targeted the ship with four-shell salvos.